piskareviv/blog_aux_ntt_1/main.md

 With recursive order only several topmost layers will be affected by memory bandwidth slowdown.

-We can try explicit recursion, it won't introduce much of an overhead, because we only need it for several topmost layers.
+We can try explicit recursion, it won't introduce much overhead, because we only need it for several topmost layers.
 We can try unrolling recursion into a `for` loop by storing stack state in a bitmask.
-But there is another, simpler and more efficient way to make computation (fully) recursive without much of an overhead, I first saw the idea in [this](https://judge.yosupo.jp/submission/201990) submission.
+But there is another, simpler and more efficient way to make computation (fully) recursive without much overhead, I first saw the idea in [this](https://judge.yosupo.jp/submission/201990) submission.

 We will examine `radix2` case first, generalizing approach to `radix4` will be very simple.